PracticingDeveloper/practicingruby.com/_posts/2010-12-23-obfuscations-of-christmas-past.md

 categories: articles
 author: Gregory Brown
 permalink: articles/obfuscations-of-christmas-past
-summary: Tear apart an obfuscated Ruby program from Christian Neukirchen to learn some neat tricks.
+summary: Tear apart an obfuscated Ruby program from Leah Neukirchen to learn some neat tricks.
 issue_number: '1.13'
 ---

 Rather than always focusing on SERIOUS BUSINESS, I'd like share something a little more light hearted today.
 Whether you celebrate Christmas or not, I think you'll find this little holiday themed hack a great deal of fun to play with.

-### Christian Neukirchen's Christmas Hack
+### Leah Neukirchen's Christmas Hack

 When I first started programming in Ruby, the ruby-talk mailing list was the best place to interact with the community and keep up with other active Ruby hackers.
 But because there were a lot more hobbyists in 2004 than there were people doing Ruby as a full time job, the posts focused on sharing fun hacks just as often as they did on discussing practical issues.

-One of my favorites was [Christian Neukirchen](http://twitter.com/#!/chneukirchen)'s obfuscated Christmas message to the Ruby community in 2004.
+One of my favorites was [Leah Neukirchen](http://twitter.com/#!/chneukirchen)'s obfuscated Christmas message to the Ruby community in 2004.
 I've copied the source code below, and I encourage you to run it and see that it is indeed a valid Ruby program!

 ```ruby
 s="IyBUaGFua3MgZm9yIGxvb2tpbmcgYXQgbXkgY29kZ